Maximizing Riesz means of anisotropic harmonic oscillators: Introduction and main result

 \subsection{Higher dimensions}

-Using an idea from~\cite{Laptev2} and the bounds proved in Section~\ref{sec:Prelim} one can reduce the corresponding $d$-dimensional version of the problems considered here to lower dimensional ones.
+Using an idea of Laptev~\cite{Laptev2} and the bounds proved in Section~\ref{sec:Prelim} one can reduce the corresponding $d$-dimensional version of the problems considered here to lower dimensional ones.
 In~\cite{GittinsLarson} this strategy was applied to generalize the results of~\cite{MR3001382, MR3556370, vdBergGittins} to any dimension.

 Providing asymptotic expansions similar to those in Theorem~\ref{thm:asymptotics} in higher dimensions is possible using the techniques from~\cite{MR1062904, MR1079775, MR1061661}, see also Section~\ref{sec:Proof_asymptotics}.
 Naturally the computations in general dimension are more difficult.
 However, for the cases where one would expect the existence of an asymptotic maximizer the formulas in Theorem~\ref{thm:asymptotics} are more detailed than necessary.
-It is, for the applications considered, sufficient to know the first and second non-vanishing polynomial term, and that the oscillatory part of the expansion is of lower order than the second polynomial term.
+For the applications considered, it is sufficient to know the first and second non-vanishing polynomial term, and that the oscillatory part of the expansion is of lower order than the second polynomial term.
 In the $d$-dimensional case the oscillatory terms will generally be of magnitude $\sim\lambda^{d-1}$.
 Precise, and uniform, asymptotic expansions to sufficiently low order can be obtained following the argument in Section~\ref{sec:Bounding_Osc}.